marhthing/CBT_PHP/replit.md

 - ✓ Interactive elements with hover effects and smooth transitions
 - ✓ All components now use inline styles for reliable rendering

+### Professional Styling Applied to All Pages (August 1, 2025)
+- ✓ Admin Pages: AllQuestions, TeacherAssignment, TestCodeManager with consistent design
+- ✓ Teacher Pages: QuestionManager, BulkUpload with professional forms and file upload
+- ✓ Student Pages: TestResults, TakeTest with interactive test interface and progress tracking
+- ✓ All modals, tables, and forms styled with modern design patterns
+- ✓ Consistent loading states, error handling, and empty states across all pages
+- ✓ Fixed API endpoints to use correct backend URLs (removing /api prefix)
+- ✓ Applied SFGS color scheme and typography throughout the application

 # User Preferences

 Preferred communication style: Simple, everyday language.